22nd > September > 2011 Archive

 Twitter users can now pump pictures directly into their tweet stream using the Multimedia Messaging Service that has been languishing, barely used, for years.

 British software firm Sage is selling off its US healthcare unit to a private equity firm for £205m so it can focus on its core American customer base.

-iOS App of the Week Flipboard has been around for a year or so now, and has garnered all sorts of awards along the way.
+iOS App of the WeekiOS App of the Week Flipboard has been around for a year or so now, and has garnered all sorts of awards along the way.
 However, it was updated recently and has just gained the tech industry’s ultimate accolade: that of being imitated by Google, which is reported to be developing a "Flipboard killer" under the codename ‘Propeller’.